 Loops

-A Loop is a directed graph: a trigger kicks off, a chain of data, agent, and human checkpoint nodes shape the work, and action or approval nodes route through real CRM service paths.
-Every approval still flows through your inbox: you approve, the lead status changes, the email sends, the task lands.
+Loops is the workflow builder Autopilot scaffolds for you: your agency's own automation canvas.
+A Loop is a directed graph.
+A trigger kicks it off, a chain of data, agent, and human checkpoint nodes shapes the work, and action nodes route through the same CRM service paths you would use by hand.
+The control thesis is simple: agent nodes can only propose.
+Every proposal flows through your approval inbox, where you approve, edit, or dismiss each row before anything fires.
+You approve, the lead status changes, the email sends, the task lands.

 → agent.personalizedEmail